-Max credits per semester: 3 Max credits per degree: 3 Grading Option: Graded MGT 2103 MGT CONCEPTS
+Credit Hours: 3 Max credits per semester: 3 Max credits per degree: 3 Grading Option: Graded

+MGT 2103 MGT CONCEPTS

-Description: Pre req: Second year with a minimum of 30 hours of declared major completed.
-This course is a study of the basic principles of management decision-making as applied to agricultural business operations.
+Description: This course is a study of the basic principles of management decision-making as applied to agricultural business operations.
 Emphasis will be placed on the importance of relevant data (such as business costs and returns, cash flow, income statement and balance sheet) in making informed business decisions.
 Differences in management goals will also be explored.
-(Pre req: ECN 1203, ACT 1103 or ABM 2963)

-Max credits per semester: 3 Max credits per degree: 3 Grading Option: Graded the work place.
-(Pre req: MGT 2103)
+Max credits per semester: 3 Max credits per degree: 3 Grading Option: Graded